aerugo/stina/README.md

 <img width="1455" alt="Screenshot 2025-01-15 at 18 12 42" src="https://github.com/user-attachments/assets/382bc604-ac73-46eb-b1e6-fce83db012b5" />

-Stina is a lightweight AI chat client specifically designed for environments with strict restrictions.
-In many government, healthcare, and large corporate settings, stringent IT policies prohibit the use of web servers, installations of new software, or access to online AI chat bots.
+Stina is a **lightweight AI chat client** specifically designed for environments with strict security or IT restrictions.
+In government, healthcare, and large corporate settings, installing servers or external dependencies is often **not allowed**; internet access to AI services might be heavily controlled, and only certain APIs or local LLMs (like [Ollama](https://github.com/jmorganca/ollama)) can be used.

-**Stina is a client-side solution that requires no server, no installations, and no build tools.** Chat with with LLMs with your own API keys or a local Ollama instance after downloading the repo and opening the chat.html file from the file system.
+**Stina requires no server, no software installation, and no build tools**—just download the repository and open `chat.html` in a modern browser.
+You can still configure advanced setups via optional JavaScript config files or by editing settings in the UI.
+Stina supports **multiple LLM providers** (Azure, OpenAI, Anthropic, Ollama), **custom instructions**, dynamic system prompts, and **SharePoint** compatibility.

-Stina can be hosted on a SharePoint server, run directly from the filesystem, or accessed through a local web server.
-It supports multiple language models, custom instructions, and dynamic system prompts.
+---

 ## Table of Contents